Tyra Banks

-Early life
+Early life and education

 Tyra Lynne Banks was born in Inglewood, California on December 4, 1973.
 Her mother, Carolyn London (now London-Johnson), is a medical photographer, and her father, Donald Banks, is a computer consultant.
 She has a brother, Devin, who is five years older.
 In 1979, when Banks was six years old, her parents divorced.
 She attended John Burroughs Middle School and graduated in 1991 from Immaculate Heart High School in Los Angeles.
 Banks said that while growing up, she was teased for her appearance and considered an "ugly duckling"; when she was 11 years old, she grew three inches and lost 30 pounds in three months.
 On America's Next Top Model, Banks discussed the results of an Ancestry.com genealogical DNA test saying that she is "79% African, 14% British, and 6% Native American."
 In an interview, she added that she is also "1% Finnish", saying: "I'm 14% British, 6% Native American, 1% Finnish, and all the rest African."

 In February 2012, Banks completed a nine-week course in Harvard University's Owner/President Management non-degree extension program.